-Typically, financial planning is a comprehensive plan developed after careful examination of various parts of a person’s life such as, investment planning, retirement planning, asset allocation, life insurance, health insurance planning, and many more.
-Ideally a financial plan should be derived from a fiduciary, fee-only financial advisor who acts in the best interest of the investor and doesn’t receive commissions on products sold.
-After years of experience I think we can shed more light on the term and give you a fresh perspective on what exactly financial planning is.
+Typically, financial planning is a comprehensive plan developed after careful examination of various parts of a person’s life such as investment planning, retirement planning, asset allocation, life insurance, health insurance planning, and much more.
+Ideally, a financial plan should be derived from a fiduciary, fee-only financial advisor who acts in the best interest of the investor and doesn’t receive commissions on products sold.
+After years of experience, I think we can shed more light on the term and give you a fresh perspective on what exactly financial planning is.

-Financial planning is not about calculations, returns, and guessing what the market will do.
+Financial planning is not about calculations, returns, and guess what the market will do.

 Many investors think that financial planners, advisors, and wealth managers have the ability to predict what the market will do to help them attain higher returns.
 To be frank, we have no idea what the market will do because we can’t see the future and neither can the analysts on CNBC, CNN, or any other media outlet or consultant.

 We know how the market works.
 It goes up and down but over the long run it goes up and we know the importance of structuring a well-diversified portfolio to better withstand market volatility.
 But, financial planning isn’t necessarily about the returns your financial advisor is helping you attain, it’s instead about you.
 Financial planning helps investors develop the right kind of mindset surrounding their finances.
 The process allows investors to get 100% honest about their money and strengthens their understanding and discipline level as an investor.